 BIB 523.
 Hebrews.
 3 hours.
-Odd years.
+Three-year rotation.

 A verse-by-verse exegesis of the letter to the Hebrews.
 Attention is given to the superiority of Christ, the superiority of the New Covenant over the Old Covenant, and the need to serve God faithfully.
 (Text course.)